IPhone SE (3rd generation)

-The third-generation iPhone SE (also known as the iPhone SE 3 or the iPhone SE 2022) is a smartphone designed and developed by Apple Inc. It is part of the 15th generation of the iPhone, alongside the iPhone 13 / 13 Mini and iPhone 13 Pro / 13 Pro Max models.
-Apple announced the third-generation iPhone SE on March 8, 2022, which succeeded the second-generation iPhone SE.
-Pre-orders began on March 11, 2022.
-The phone was released afterwards on March 18, 2022.
+The third-generation iPhone SE (also known as the iPhone SE 3 or the iPhone SE 2022) is a smartphone designed and developed by Apple.
+It is part of the 15th generation of the iPhone, alongside the iPhone 13 and 13 Mini and iPhone 13 Pro and 13 Pro Max models.
+Apple announced the third-generation iPhone SE on March 8, 2022, as the successor to the second-generation iPhone SE of 2020.
+Pre-orders began on March 11, 2022, and the phone was released afterwards on March 18, 2022.
 It was released with a starting price of US$429, a $30 increase over its predecessor.

 The third-generation iPhone SE has the same dimensions and form factor as the second-generation iPhone SE.
-The iPhone SE has a similar design to the iPhone 8 and similar internal hardware components to the iPhone 13 series, including the A15 Bionic system-on-chip and 5G connectivity.
+The third-generation iPhone SE has a similar design to the iPhone 8 and similar internal hardware components to the iPhone 13 series, including the A15 Bionic system-on-chip and 5G connectivity.

-History

-Rumors of a third-generation iPhone SE stemmed on October 25, 2021.

-The third-generation iPhone SE was announced as part of an Apple Event on March 8, 2022.
+The third-generation iPhone SE is the last iPhone to feature 4 GB of RAM, as well as 64 GB of internal storage, a home button with Touch ID, and an LCD screen.

+To comply with European Union mandates, the iPhone SE (third generation), as well as all the iPhone 14 models, were discontinued in the European Union (as well as Switzerland and Northern Ireland) on December 28, 2024 and the rest of the world on February 19, 2025, completing the iPhone's transition from the Lightning connector to USB-C.

+On February 19, 2025, Apple unveiled the iPhone 16e as the successor to the third-generation iPhone SE.

 Design

 The iPhone SE features an aluminum frame, paired with a glass front and back.
 It also shares the same physical sizes and dimensions as the iPhone 8 and is externally identical, except for a centered Apple logo and the removal of the iPhone branding in the lower midsection.

 The iPhone SE is available in three colors: Midnight, Starlight, and a Product Red edition.
 Midnight and Starlight replace Black and White respectively.
 The Product Red color is darker than it was on the predecessor.
-The colorways correspond to those of the iPhone 13.
+The colors correspond to those of the iPhone 13.

+It is the final entry-level iPhone to retain the Product Red edition color option since the launch of the iPhone 16e on February 28, 2025.